Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 Almost all babies are born with blue eyes.

-In a comparative weight ratio, a newborn baby is stronger than a bull.
+On a comparative weight basis, a newborn baby is stronger than an ox.

-One in 2,000 babies is born with an already grown tooth.
+One in two thousand babies is born with a tooth already grown.

-Each of us spent half an hour of our existence in the form of a single-celled being.
+Each of us spent half an hour of our existence in the form of a single-celled creature.

 Most men experience erections several times a night.